 At Coleman Legal LLP, we understand our client’s circumstances.
 We understand that because you are reading this part of our website, you have likely been involved in an accident and perhaps have been injured.
 It’s at times like this that you need the support of an experienced firm that can assist you with the practical issues that now confront you as a result of the fault of another.

-We provide a national service and can meet you locally to ensure that you have a voice and access to the best advice and resources that may be needed in your particular case.
+We provide a national service and can meet you locally to ensure that you have a voice and access to the best advice and resources needed in your particular case.
 Our service is about you, the client and we speak plain English with no unnecessary legal jargon.
-Our teams have dealt with thousands of claims over many years and pride ourselves in our respectful and concerned approach to al of our clients.
+Our teams have dealt with thousands of claims over many years and pride ourselves in our respectful and concerned approach to all our clients.

 Solicitors